Men in Black (song)

 "Men in Black" is a song by American rapper and actor Will Smith from the 1997 film of the same name, in which he also played the lead role.
 The song was released by Columbia Records on June 3, 1997, as the lead single from both the soundtrack and Smith's first solo album, Big Willie Style (1997), and it was Smith's debut solo single following his work with DJ Jazzy Jeff.
 The accompanying music video was directed by Robert Caruso, featuring Smith dancing with an alien.

 The song is heard during the film's closing credits, and heavily samples "Forget Me Nots" by Patrice Rushen.
 Lyrically, Smith discusses the role, function, and duties of the Men in Black as the character Agent J, while Coko of the R&B group SWV provides the chorus and background vocals.
 "Men in Black" reached number one in several countries and won Smith a Grammy Award in 1998 for Best Rap Solo Performance.

-Sample

-"Men in Black" features a sample of, and a re-sung chorus from, "Forget Me Nots" by Patrice Rushen.
-The line "To help you to remember" is changed to "They won't let you remember", in reference to the memory-erasing "neuralyzer" devices used in the Men in Black film.
+Background

+"Men in Black" was produced by production duo Poke and Tone, consisting of Samuel Barnes and Jean-Claude Olivier, for the soundtrack to the 1997 film of the same name.
+According to the duo, the collaboration originated after Steve Stoute and Tommy Mottola approached them about working with Will Smith, who was transitioning from his earlier rap career into major film roles.
+The producers were initially reluctant, questioning Smith's musical relevance at the time.
+However, after a direct phone conversation and in-person meeting, their perspective shifted, ultimately forming a close working relationship with him that would continue with his solo debut, Big Willie Style (1997).

+Barnes and Olivier based "Men in Black" on a sample of, and a re-sung chorus from "Forget Me Nots" (1982) by American singer and jazz pianist Patrice Rushen, with background vocals by Coko from the R&B trio SWV prominently featured during the chorus.
+Barnes later reflected that, although they were aware of the commercial purpose of the soundtrack single and the substantial budget allocated for its production, they did not fully comprehend the film's concept or the song's lyrics, which directly reference elements of the movie, until they had the opportunity to watch it in full.